Paxolo/croissant/README.md

 ### The @CommandRetention annotation

-Some commands just don't belong to private chats.
-On the contrary, some others don't belong to groups.
+Some commands just don't belong in private chats, while others don't belong in groups.
-The @CommandRetention annotations allows you to specify the context a command is supposed to be used in.
+The `@CommandRetention` annotation allows you to specify the context in which a command is supposed to be used.

-By default, commands can be used both in private and in group chats.
+By default, commands can be used in both private and group chats.
 Let's edit the 'hello' command we created earlier so that it can only be executed in private chats.

 ```java